hxckr-org/hxckr-infra/git-service/SETUP.md

 # Git Service Project

-This folder host the codebase that provides a web service to interact with soft serve git server, allowing for soft serve command to be accesible over http.
+This folder host the codebase that provides a web service to interact with soft serve git server, allowing for soft serve command to be accessible over http.

 ## Prerequisites